 Snake plants, also called mother-in-law's tongue, are slow-growing, drought-tolerant plants that can thrive in almost any condition.
 Plant experts often claim snake plants "thrive on neglect."
 But like all houseplants, snake plants can have problems, no matter how hard you try to keep them alive.
 If you notice that yours looks wilted, discolored, or otherwise worse for wear, you may be experiencing one of these common snake plant problems.

-Snake plants have thick, wavy leaves that stand upright in variegated masses lose water slowly and don't require frequent replenishing.
-Over watering is a common mistake made by well-meaning houseplant owners that can cause oxygen deprivation and root rot.
+Snake plants have thick, wavy leaves that stand upright in variegated masses and lose water slowly, meaning they don't require frequent replenishing.
+Overwatering is a common mistake made by well-intentioned houseplant owners that can cause oxygen deprivation and root rot.

-The Right Pot
+4. The Wrong Pot

 Containers are an important part of houseplant irrigation.
 A container without drainage holes not only allows water to sit in the pot, but it prevents salts and other potentially harmful minerals from being flushed out.
 Drainage holes are critical for a healthy snake plant.
 The material a pot is made from is also important.
 Plastic pots or glazed ceramic pots retain moisture longer than unglazed ceramic pots do.
 Plants sensitive to over watering may fare better in a ceramic pot than a plastic pot.